Placement testing is used to place students into appropriate course levels and determine students' course schedule.

-Modern language placement exams are scheduled at the beginning of each term.
+Modern language placement exams are scheduled at the beginning of each semester.
 Students whose placement score indicates they have met a particular level of language proficiency will not be allowed to enroll in that level of the language.
 Students placing out of a required level of a language will be given the option to take the CLEP exam to earn the language credits (fees apply), or to have the language credits replaced with an arts and sciences elective course.

 For additional information, visit Testing Services.

-Students admitted into the ESL Program are required to submit Duolingo English Test scores or complete the Levels of English Proficiency (LOEP) Test to assess their English-language proficiency.
+Students admitted into the ESL Program are required to submit Duolingo English Test scores or complete the Levels of English Proficiency (LOEP) test to assess their English-language proficiency.
 This test includes three sections: reading, language usage and sentence meaning.
-LOEP tests are scheduled at the beginning of each term and administered via the ACCUPLACER computer-based placement testing system.
+LOEP tests are scheduled at the beginning of each semester and administered via the ACCUPLACER computer-based placement testing system.

 Results of the LOEP placement test will determine whether students are placed into the beginner, intermediate or advanced levels of ESL courses.
 Students with a score of 315 or higher on the LOEP test are eligible to take the Institutional TOEFL Test (ITT).
 Students who obtain a score of 550 or higher in the ITT can exit the ESL program and enroll directly in their degree program courses.
 Students with a test score under 550 on the ITT will have their individual section scores reviewed in the areas of listening, grammar and reading.
 Section scores with a minimum of 550 on the ITT will exempt the student from the corresponding ESL class.
 Students who do not submit Duolingo English Test scores or complete the required LOEP test will automatically be placed into beginner-level ESL courses.